This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Over-reliance on candlestick patterns

 Candlestick patterns are just one tool in a trader's toolbox.
 Over-reliance on candlestick patterns and ignoring other technical indicators and market analysis can lead to inaccurate predictions and poor trading decisions.
+Once you're confident you understand the tool and how to apply it, move on to other technical analysis tools and expand your abilities as a trader.

 Failure to use stop-loss orders